beccajonas/custom-component-collection-template/README.md

 ## Custom Component Libraries Template

 Clone this repo to to your local machine customize this component library.
-Follow docs [here](https://docs.retool.com/apps/guides/custom/custom-component-libraries#2-install-dependencies) beginning with `npm install`
+Follow docs [here](https://docs.retool.com/apps/guides/custom/custom-component-libraries#2-install-dependencies) beginning with `npm install` (Be sure your node version is up to date if facing issues)

 Made for Support team. 👍 Pre-created components using the following: